The last thing anyone ever wants to hear are the words “you have a head gasket leak”.

 The Most Important Job In The Engine

-Apart from sealing the cylinder, the head gasket also seals coolant and oil conduits between the head and block.
-Any connectivity between them will cause engine failure.
-White exhaust smoke is an indicator of coolant burning, another sign of a head gasket leak.
+Apart from sealing the cylinder, the head gasket also seals coolant and oil conduits; between the head and block.
+So, any connectivity between them will cause engine failure.
+White exhaust smoke is an indicator of coolant burning; another sign of a head gasket leak.

 Symptoms Of A Head Gasket Leak